hyperspy/hyperspy/doc/user_guide/install.rst

     $ git clone https://github.com/hyperspy/hyperspy.git

-To install HyperSpy you could proceed like in :ref:`iinstall-released-source`.
+To install HyperSpy you could proceed like in :ref:`install-released-source`.
 However, if you are installing from the development version most likely you will prefer to install HyperSpy using  `pip <http://www.pip-installer.org>`_ development mode: